 10. Never fall in love with a stock.
 Although there are exceptions in which averaging down is the right thing to do when the price has declined, the odds are that an objective evaluation will dictate that the answer should be sell, hold for now with a vision of potentially selling after an upcoming event (e.g., stock back to a certain level or a project milestone that validates the decision to sell) or hold to reassess again later.

 13. Don't get too greedy on a winning trade and don't worry about paying just a little more to capture a trade you really want to make that has a lot of upside.
+Jumping the queue and paying an extra half cent or cent will typically be immaterial if you’re right.

 The information on this Website is not reliable and not intended to provide tax, legal, or investment advice.
 Nothing contained on the Website shall be considered a recommendation, solicitation, or offer to buy or sell a security to any person in any jurisdiction.